-As marijuana can be detected in bodily fluids for days, and sometimes even weeks after consumption, it is not necessary that a driver is under the influence at the time of testing.
-However, because THC leads to weakened capacity to make judgements and react, and also negatively effects the hand-eye coordination, driving under the influence of marijuana is illegal.
-THC effects a driver’s capability to multitask and remain completely alert, thereby posing a threat to themselves and others on the road.
-National Highway Traffic Safety Administration and several law enforcement agencies, along with prosecutors and substance abuse experts have come together to formulate effective policies, rules and regulations, to reduce accidents caused due to drug-impaired driving.
+As marijuana can be detected in bodily fluids for days, and sometimes even weeks after consumption, a driver doesn’t need to be under the influence at the time of testing.
+However, because THC leads to a weakened capacity to make judgments and react, and also negatively affects hand-eye coordination, driving under the influence of marijuana is illegal.
+THC affects a driver’s capability to multitask and remain completely alert, thereby posing a threat to themselves and others on the road.
+National Highway Traffic Safety Administration and several law enforcement agencies, along with prosecutors and substance abuse experts have come together to formulate effective policies, rules, and regulations, to reduce accidents caused due to drug-impaired driving.

 Drugs and teenagers:

-Teenagers as young as 8th graders have admitted to have smoked weed.
-Reason behind this is peer pressure, the desire to fit in, and sometimes just to relax.
+Teenagers as young as 8th graders have admitted to having smoked weed.
+The reason behind this is peer pressure, the desire to fit in, and sometimes just to relax.
 However, THC the main chemical in marijuana, also makes it incredibly addictive.
 And as teenagers are already in a vulnerable state due to their age, they are potentially at a greater risk of developing an addiction to marijuana.

-According to the Monitor the Future survey of 2019, most 8th, 10th and 12th graders admit to have tried vaping, illicit drugs, and alcohol, marijuana, and prescription opioids.
-Every one in four 10th grader, and one in three 12th grader has tried vaping nicotine, marijuana, and just flavours, because vaping devices are easily available.
-Data collected in the survey indicate that there has been a steady use of marijuana amongst 8th, 10th and 12th graders.
-About 6.6 percent of 8th, 18.4 percent of 10th, and 22.3 percent of 12th graders reported past month marijuana use this year, and 11.8, 28.8, and 35.7 percent of 8th, 10th and 12th graders, respectively, reported use in past year.
+According to the Monitor, the Future survey of 2019, most 8th, 10th, and 12th graders admit to having tried vaping, illicit drugs, and alcohol, marijuana, and prescription opioids.
+Every one in four 10th graders and one in three 12th graders has tried vaping nicotine, marijuana, and just flavors because vaping devices are easily available.
+Data collected in the survey indicate that there has been a steady use of marijuana amongst 8th, 10th, and 12th graders.
+About 6.6 percent of 8th, 18.4 percent of 10th, and 22.3 percent of 12th graders reported past month marijuana use this year, and 11.8, 28.8, and 35.7 percent of 8th, 10th, and 12th graders, respectively, reported use in the past year.
 It was also discovered that marijuana use has considerable increased in 8th and 10th graders by 85.7 and 41.2 percent respectively, as compared to 2018.
-Since marijuana has been approved for medical use, there has been decrease in teens thinking that it could be harmful if done on regular basis.
-In 2019, 52.3 percent of 8th graders, 39.6 percent of 10th graders and 30.3 percent of 12th graders perceived great harm from regular marijuana smoking.
+Since marijuana has been approved for medical use, there has been a decrease in teens thinking that it could be harmful if done on regular basis.
+In 2019, 52.3 percent of 8th graders, 39.6 percent of 10th graders, and 30.3 percent of 12th graders perceived great harm from regular marijuana smoking.

 Responsible action against drugged driving:

 The only way to reduce drugged-driving accidents is to be responsible.
-In case you or your friend has taken an impairing drug, it is best not to drive and either get a cab service, or ask someone who is sober to drive you.
+In case you or your friend has taken an impairing drug, it is best not to drive and either get a cab service or ask someone sober to drive you.
 And the best safety measure against impaired drivers is to wear your seatbelts.

-However, for parents of teenagers who use marijuana, the responsibility to keep them safe becomes more difficult, and requires a lot of trust.
-If as parents, you do find that your kid has smoked or ingested weed, it is important to make them understand the negative effects of the same, and set some ground rules.
+However, for parents of teenagers who use marijuana, the responsibility to keep them safe becomes more difficult and requires a lot of trusts.
+If as parents, you do find that your kid has smoked or ingested weed, it is important to make them understand the negative effects of the same and set some ground rules.
 Communication is the key to keep your teenager safe and responsible.

 However, teenagers are not usually very forthcoming.
 It’s not because of just family dynamics, but also because of their age where they want to seem to be completely in control of their lives even when they do not know how to.
 This is where parents, unwillingly, need to take certain steps towards ensuring the safety of their loved ones.

 And this is where Family1st comes to your aid.
-Family1st offers the best and most reliable GPS tracking devices that once integrated with software application, gives you best of tracking technology.
-The application is easy to use, supports multiple device, can generate a plethora of rea-time location data, assists in creating numerous Geofences, and also allows to set criteria to generate emergency alerts.
-Our devices and services are available for free trial, and can be customised according to your needs.
+Family1st offers the best and most reliable GPS tracking devices that once integrated with the software application, give you the best tracking technology.
+The application is easy to use, supports multiple devices, can generate a plethora of real-time location data, assists in creating numerous Geofences, and also allows setting criteria to generate emergency alerts.
+Our devices and services are available for a free trial and can be customized according to your needs.